Which character will be brutally killed off this week?

 Woman having a lover before marriage.
 Or having a baby out of wedlock.

 Inter-class marriages are treated with utter horror by the inhabitants of Downton Abbey.
+(Though they warm up to Branson eventually.)

 The notion of a lady undertaking any job harder than trying on a dress or flirting is treated with contempt, especially by the Dowager Countess.